-Medical negligence claim: this page reveals what you should do if you are unhappy with the medical treatment you have received, the initial steps your solicitor will take to decide if you have a medical negligence claim and the importance of your medical records in proving your claim.
+Find what you should do if you are unhappy with the medical treatment you have received; the initial steps your solicitor will take to decide if you have a medical negligence claim and the importance of your medical records in proving your claim.

-What is the first step you should take if you are not happy with the medical treatment you have received?
+What is the first thing you should do if are unhappy with your medical treatment?

 The first step you should take if you are unhappy with the medical treatment you have received is to ask for a written explanation from your medical professional via the NHS patient complaints procedure.

 The medical professional should then speak to his supervisor who should investigate the complaint, interview staff, look at the medical notes and finally provide you with a written explanation.